pea1bee/hotstar-ipl-ad-mute/README.md

-Hotstar IPL Ad Muter
+# Hotstar IPL Ad Muter

 This Chrome extension auto mutes ads on IPL live streams when specific ad tracking requests (like those containing "PARLE_MARIE") are detected.
 It dynamically determines how long to mute the tab based on ad metadata.

-Provides respite to your ears by blocking the following ads out of the box: **Parle Marie, Vimal, Dream 11, Kamla Pasand, IPL ads with Navjot Singh Sidhu and Akash Chopra**.
+Provides respite to your ears by blocking the following ads out of the box: **Parle Marie, Vimal, Dream 11, Kamla Pasand, IPL ads with Navjot Singh Sidhu and Aakash Chopra**.

 ---